-Automatic conversion occurs for some built-in types in certain situations example with the addition of a float and an integer, the integer will be converted automatically to a float.
-Note the result of an operation is indicated by a Ruby comment starting with =>.
+Automatic conversion occurs for some built-in types in certain situations.
+For example with the addition of a float and an integer, the integer will be converted automatically to a float.
+In the esamples below, the result of an operation is indicated by a Ruby comment starting with =>.